Common Housing Code Violations and Questions to Ask About Them

 Davis says existing homes often have a number of things that technically violate local code, though they don’t necessarily pose an immediate danger.
 “You wouldn’t force somebody to bring a house up to code because if you did, none would ever sell,” Davis says.

-A real estate transaction typically includes a general inspector, like Davis, who checks for deficiencies in the home or perhaps poor workmanship that could affect a person’s desire to purchase it or a lender’s willingness to issue a loan.
+A real estate transaction typically includes a general inspector like Davis, who checks for deficiencies in the home or perhaps poor workmanship that could affect a person’s desire to purchase it or a lender’s willingness to issue a loan.
 City inspectors, who check for code compliance, are rarely – if ever – involved in a real estate transaction.

 “The codes are all about minimizing risk,” explains Dominic Sims, CEO of the International Code Council, which has established building codes for various property types that have been adopted throughout the U.S. and other countries.

-“Usually the workmanship is just bad, it has nothing to do with codes.
+“Usually the workmanship is just bad – it has nothing to do with codes.
 It’s just poor work because somebody’s brother-in-law had a six-pack, and he watched HGTV a couple times and says, ‘Hey Martha, it can’t be that bad.
 I think I can do it – give me a sledgehammer.’”

-It’s when major work hasn’t been permitted that a problem could arise, as most state or local laws dictate that the current homeowner is responsible for resolving any code violations.
+It’s when major work hasn’t been permitted that a problem could arise, since most state or local laws dictate that the current homeowner is responsible for resolving any code violations.
 So if you buy a home and neglect to check for the permit on the kitchen addition the seller did a few years ago, you’ll likely find yourself shouldering the cost of redoing it properly.